-Country of incorporation & operation Non-controlling int percentage erest - 2019 2018 Kuwait Turkish Participation Bank Turkey 38% 38%
+Country of incorporation & operation Non-controlling interest percentage 2020 2019 Kuwait Turkish Participation Bank Turkey 38% 38%

 The summarised financial information of the subsidiary is provided below.
 This information is based on amounts before intra-Group eliminations and adjustments.

 Summarised consolidated statement of income for the year ended: